Mufti Muhammad Taqi Usmani

 This verse does not only mean that women should not move out of their homes unnecessarily, it also points towards a fundamental reality that Allah Almighty created woman to stay at home and take up responsibilities there.

 The Prophet’s (ﷺ) daughter Fatima and son-in law Ali –may Allah be pleased with them- had also divided responsibilities amongst themselves.
 ‘Ali would take care of the matters pertaining to outside the house while Fatima would take care of matters inside.
-Therefore, she used to clean the house, grind wheat, and cook food.

 Woman has been created for the most important task of maintaining and strengthening the family system.
 If both man and woman go outside and earn, then the home is not properly looked after and the family system weakens and even breaks.